developer-zebra/developer-zebra-site/src/ddt/2-0/guide/usage/index.md

 ### WWAN Tests
 Checks the operation of the WWAN radio and returns related WWAN information.
 Results:
-* **Sim State –** Airplane mode must be disabled and mobile data must be enabled to pass.
+* **Sim State –** Airplane mode must be disabled.
 Displays one of the following values:
      * **Present –** sim card is present
      * **Absent –** sim card is not present
 * **Voice State -** displays one of the following values: